 The resort village is packed with all sorts of restaurants for just about any taste or budget, from quick casual bites to high-end elegant dining.
 Several of them require reservations in advance, and in a place as popular as Vail, they’re not a bad idea even when they’re not required.
 “Mountain casual” is the prevailing dress code, so ski clothes or jeans are perfectly acceptable - but, since it’s Vail, you’ll also see people dressed to the nines!
 Here’s just a sampling of what’s available but they’re some our favorites!

 The Fitz: In the Golden Peak area, The Fitz is an excellent place to après in addition to being a great choice for a casual dinner.
 Their focus is American comfort food, the vibe is casual, the service is great, and the deck has a great view.

 Sweet Basil: You can't leave Vail without trying Sweet Basil; it was voted Colorado’s Most Popular Restaurant by a Zagat survey, so they must be doing something right!
 It’s been around for forty years and has become one of the iconic eateries in Vail.
 People love the service, the wine list, the martinis, and the creative twist on American cuisine.
 Mountain Standard is right downstairs, alongside Gore Creek, where most of the food is prepared over a wood fire and served in a rustic tavern setting with great cocktails and local beer.

 Almresi: If you’re looking for something a little more alpine to go with your mountain holiday and the Tyrolian vibe of the village, check out Almresi for German food in a setting that looks every inch a European chalet, or Pepi’s for German food in a location that’s been a Vail staple almost since the beginning.
 It also boasts Vail’s largest deck and live entertainment in the bar!

 Blü Cow: The Blü Cow also offers alpine food (as you might guess with the umlaut) in a more casual bar setting.

 Los Amigos: If your tastes are more south of the border, Los Amigos has great lunch and apres in addition to authentic Tex-Mex dinner, and its deck offers a front-row view of the show on Pepi’s Face.

 La Cantina: Another choice for Mexican food that’s a bit more budget-friendly but still well-regarded is La Cantina in the transportation center.

 Vendetta’s is a locals’ favorite for pizza and Italian in Vail Village, with generous portions at a good price.
 There’s no kid’s menu, but the pizzas are big enough that you could probably use their help!

 Tavern on the Square: In Lionshead, Tavern on the Square serves breakfast, lunch, and dinner in a casual atmosphere overlooking the Eagle Bahn Gondola.
 There’s outdoor seating, complete with a fire pit, a varied wine list and nice selection of microbrews, and a menu focusing on classics with unique twists such as a brisket BLT and bison steak chili.

 Garfinkel's: Another good choice just steps away from Eagle Bahn is Garfinkel’s, a casual sports bar that's a hit with the locals and tourists alike.
 Its got giant windows and a nice deck for lunch if you caught one of Colorado’s 300 sunny days.
 They serve your standard sandwiches, salads, and wraps you’d expect for a bar, but also serves steak, pasta, chicken, and seafood for dinner - all with a full bar and an impressive array of beers including some Colorado craft offerings.

 Montauk Seafood Grill: Montauk Seafood Grill brings an impressive selection of dining from the deep to the Rocky Mountains.
 You can enjoy anything from Hawaiian poke to Alaskan King Crab to oysters, all in a quiet, intimate setting.

 Vail Chophouse: Vail Chophouse also has seafood, but, as the name suggests, specializes in steak in addition to offering sandwiches, soups and salads for lunch.

-Moe’s Original BBQ offers ribs, smoked chicken and pulled-pork sandwiches so big you might have a hard time eating them, all for pretty reasonable prices.
+Moe's Original BBQ: Moe’s Original BBQ offers ribs, smoked chicken and pulled-pork sandwiches so big you might have a hard time eating them, all for pretty reasonable prices.
 It’s a little farther away from the base of the gondola, but it’s a locals’ favorite!

 Bart & Yeti's: Bart & Yeti’s is another locals’ family favorite.
 Named for a pair of friendly dogs from Vail’s early days, it’s been around since 1975 and definitely has a less refined vibe.
 Even though it’s a bar it’s still got a kid’s menu and a family-friendly atmosphere.

-Red Lion has been around since 1963, almost as long as the resort itself, and is one of those places that manages to be family-friendly by day and popular party spot at night.
+Red Lion: Red Lion has been around since 1963, almost as long as the resort itself, and is one of those places that manages to be family-friendly by day and popular party spot at night.
 Listen to live music performed by regional singer/songwriters or try one of their signature "winter warmers", like the Double Black Diamond - an indulgent mix of Van Gogh double espresso vodka and hot chocolate, topped off with whipped cream.
 All up it’s rather reasonably priced for Vail, something families with kids in tow will certainly appreciate as much as the locals do!